The Galaxy Book Pro 360 is a great WFH laptop — especially if you love Samsung | CNN Underscored

 As far as battery life goes, Samsung estimates the Galaxy Book Pro 360’s battery will power through 20 hours of use for the 15.6-inch model, or 21 hours for the 13.3-inch version.

-We put our test unit’s battery through our usual battery life test that consists of playing a 4K video on repeat with Bluetooth and Location disabled, and the display brightness set to 50-percent.
-The battery gave out after 11 hours and 20 minutes – well short of the 20 hour estimate, but that’s par for the course with almost every laptop.
+We put our test unit’s battery through our usual battery life test that consists of playing a 4K video on repeat with Bluetooth and Location disabled, and the display brightness set to 50%.
+The battery gave out after 11 hours and 20 minutes — well short of the 20-hour estimate, but that’s par for the course with almost every laptop.
 However, the battery is strong enough to last through a normal workday, both according to the benchmark and our personal experience.

 You’ll need to charge it nightly, but you shouldn’t need to worry about keeping tabs on the nearest outlet at all times.